 - Explosive Bodyweight Exercises

-In fact, the Explosive Power Primer Training is really 3 programs rolled into one, each program lasting for 12 weeks for a total 36 weeks, even though it can be used as a lifetime protocol thereafter.
+In fact, the Explosive Power Primer Training is really 3 programs rolled into one, each program lasting for 12 weeks for a total of 36 weeks, even though it can be used as a lifetime protocol thereafter.

-The Program Benefits And Flexibility
+Program Benefits And Flexibility

 The Power Primer is a unique 3 in 1 program that lasts for a total of almost 8 months and can also be carried over for life as a sustainable training method for further progression or maintenance.

-Because of the different phases of the program, you can benefit from the strength phase, the muscle building phase or the fat loss phase, then focus more on the one you need the most thereafter.
+Because of the different phases of the program, you can benefit from the strength phase, the muscle-building phase, or the fat loss phase, then focus more on the one you need the most thereafter.

-It is also flexible enough in that it can be done at home with alternative exercises as explained in one of the manuals, though the default workout system is equipment-based and should be done with barbells, dumbbells, racks and benches as well as bodyweight workouts.
+It is also flexible enough in that it can be done at home with alternative exercises as explained in one of the manuals, though the default workout system is equipment-based and should be done with barbells, dumbbells, racks, and benches as well as bodyweight workouts.

 Power Primer helps increase and convert existing strength and muscular levels into functional strength that can be demonstrated through athletic feats rather than through lifting the barbell and the weights alone.

-What Are The Components Of Power Primer?
+The Components Of Power Primer

 The Power Primer 2.0 is a digital program with PDF manuals and video libraries, no DVDs or hard copies available as of now.
 The main components consist of 3 main manuals plus a video library, plus 2 extra bonuses.